 This course offers a wide-ranging overview of the financial side of healthcare.
 Topics include economic factors driving the rising costs of medical services, cost reimbursement programs, and healthcare reform through the Patient Protection and Affordable Care Act of 2010.
-Students learn the basics of healthcare accounting and finance, including accounting fundamentals, operating the cash drawer, and bank reconciliation.
+Students learn the basics of healthcare accounting and finance including accounting fundamentals.
 They also explore the more complex issues of cash management, budgeting and variance analysis, and revenue cycle management.
 Prerequisite: BUSI 201 Introduction to the Healthcare Industry.